mui/material-ui/packages/pigment-react/README.md

 ## Getting started

-Pigment CSS supports Next.js and Vite with support for more bundlers in future.
+Pigment CSS supports Next.js and Vite with support for more bundlers in the future.
 You must install the corresponding plugin, as shown below.

 ### Why choose Pigment CSS